 The domain geometry is a closed rectangular basin on the β -plane centred at $\sim 30^{\circ}$ N and rotated by 45°, 3180 km long, 2120 km wide and 4 km deep (Fig. 14.1).
-The domain is bounded by vertical walls and by a β at bottom.
+The domain is bounded by vertical walls and by a flat bottom.
 The configuration is meant to represent an idealized North Atlantic or North Pacific basin.
-The circulation is forced by analytical profiles of wind and buoyancy β uxes.
+The circulation is forced by analytical profiles of wind and buoyancy fluxes.
 The applied forcings vary seasonally in a sinusoidal manner between winter and summer extrema [Lévy et al. 2010].
 The wind stress is zonal and its curl changes sign at 22°N and 36°N. It forces a subpolar gyre in the north, a subtropical gyre in the wider part of the domain and a small recirculation gyre in the southern corner.
-The net heat ßux takes the form of a restoring toward a zonal apparent air temperature profile.
-A portion of the net heat ßux which comes from the solar radiation is allowed to penetrate within the water column.
-The fresh water ßux is also prescribed and varies zonally.
-It is determined such as, at each time step, the basin-integrated ßux is zero.
-The basin is initialised at rest with vertical profiles of temperature and salinity uniformly applied to the whole domain.
+The net heat flux takes the form of a restoring toward a zonal apparent air temperature profile.

-FIG. 15.3 - Snapshot of relative vorticity at the surface of the model domain in GYRE R9, R27 and R54.
+FIGURE 15.3: Snapshot of relative vorticity at the surface of the model domain in GYRE R9, R27 and R54.
 From Lévy et al. [2010].